brettschneider/ooze/README.md

 Note that the acutal value must be enclosed within parentheses and the lack of the '@' symbol.
-This is because we are directly calling the decorator code to add the item rather than using Python's decorator application syntax.
+This is because we are directly calling the decorator code to add the item rather than using Python's decorator syntax.

 You can add any static item to the DI graph that you want.
 You just have to name it yourself.